 What are the signs of painkiller addiction?

 - Withdrawal symptoms whenever the medication isn’t taken

 One may have a problem with prescription painkillers if they:

 - Use the medication every day

 - Can’t go without the medication

-- Suffer withdrawal symptoms if you stop taking the medication
+- Suffer withdrawal symptoms if they stop taking the medication

-- Are tolerant to the medication – meaning, you have to take higher doses to get the same results
+- Are tolerant to the medication – meaning, they have to take higher doses to get the same results

 - Suffer negative effects at home or work, but continue to use the drug